amzotelli/amzotelli/README.md

 - 🧚 I'm Amanda and my pronouns are she/her<br>
 - 💻 I'm a Graphic Designer in career transition to Full Stack Development<br>
 - 👩‍🎓 I study Software Development at <a href="https://github.com/betrybe"><b>Trybe</b></a> where...</br>
 - 🔡 ...
-I'm currently at the Back-End module, learning Object-oriented programming & Typescript<br>
+I'm currently at the Back-End module, learning MongoDB<br>
 - ✨ I'm an enthusiast of collaborative work.
 Always learning new things, about different subjects, is my fuel! 🔥<br>
 - 🐶 Fun fact: I love animals and I own of several pets <br><br>